MaurizioFD/MaurizioFD.github.io/_pages/about.md

 My current research field is Recommender Systems and I am working on the evaluation of deep-learning algorithms focusing on the reproducibility of published experimental results.
 I am also working on Applied Quantum Machine Learning for RecSys applications.

+**Politecnico di Milano’s** team, coordinated by Maurizio Ferrari Dacrema, Cesare Bernardis and Fernando Benjamin Perez Maurera of our research group, won the first place of the academic part of the RecSys Challenge 2021, sponsored by Twitter. <a href="https://www.deib.polimi.it/eng/news/details/1035" target="_blank">See the news here.</a>
+{: .notice}

 **Quantum Computing Lab** Our PhD course on <a href="http://recsys.deib.polimi.it/2020-21-applied-quantum-machine-learning-polimi/" target="_blank">Applied Quantum Machine Learning</a> at Politecnico di Milano is concluded.
 {: .notice}